 Fighting the Tide of History

 Sadly, for many of the nine out of 10 families who failed to solidify their legacies both their financial capital and human capital is often depleted within just two generations.
-In most cases, it’s not due to a lack of financial planning; rather it is their inability to coalesce family members across multiple generations around a central, clearly defined vision.
+In most cases, it’s not due to a lack of financial planning; rather it is their inability to coalesce family members across multiple generations around the objectives of risk management.
 The resulting loss of wealth and the devastation of the core family, while tragic, pale in comparison to the lost opportunity for creating enduring, shared economic value for future generations and for society.

 Only 1/10 families achieve their vision of asset preservation with intergenerational harmony – Learn the leading causes behind this, and how to help your clients succeed Click To Tweet